siuangie91/progress_simulator/README.md

 # Connection Progress Simulator

 _This was done as a coding exercise for an interview.
+The interviewer provided the scaffolding via `create-react-app`.
 The simulation base code is in `src/connectionrunner.js`_

 **Demo**: http://projects.angiesiudevworks.com/progress_simulator/